 - Can you provide value over your competitors to your prospect

-What is Lead Scoring System?
+What is a Lead Scoring System?

 Lead scoring is yet another essential step used to rank prospects against a measurement that represents the perceived value each lead represents to a company.
 A lead scoring system lets you assign values to prospects and those are based on actions they take, behaviors a prospect exhibit.
 With such an effective method, you will be able to rank leads to determine which prospects are ripe for nurturing and which are ready to engage with your sales team.